GameJs/gamejs/docs/structuring-your-game-code.md

   * subdirectories of your app:
      * `images`, `sounds`, `json` (optionally) - your resources
      * `javascript`, `data` - reserved directories
+     * other folders - holding CommonJs modules used by your game

 You game code can `require()` modules: